dennisgan/dapaas.github.io/index.md

 <div class="legal-footer" markdown="1">

-DataGraft is a product of [DaPaaS](http://dapaas.eu), project co-founded by the EC under 7th Framework Programme (FP7 2007-2013)
+DataGraft is a service operated by the [DaPaaS](http://dapaas.eu) project, co-founded by the EC under 7th Framework Programme (FP7 2007-2013)

 </div>